Does NYU have a good student to faculty ratio?

 Use the student to faculty ratio, as well as the faculty composition to get an idea of how much attention you'll receive as an individual student at NYU.

-Student to faculty ratio is a common metric used to gauge the amount of teaching resources a school provides for its students.
-With 10 students for every one instructional faculty member, New York University ranks among the best colleges when compared to the national average of 15.
+Student to faculty ratio is a common metric used to gauge the number of teaching resources a school provides for its students.
+With 10 students for every one instructional faculty member, New York University ranks among the best colleges when compared to the national average of 14.

 |Total||Full Time||Part Time||Percent Full Time|

 |Total of Those With Faculty Status||3,012||3,006||6||99.8%|

 |Not on Tenure Track||1,423||1,423||0||100.0%|

 At New York University, 45.0% of the teaching staff are full time, which is on average when compared nationally.